OmerAyman7107/Circuit-Simulator/README.md

 - Results are written to a single text file, one variable at a time.
 There is no batch export or multi-variable output.
 - There is no built-in plotting.
-Waveforms are exported as plain text and must be plotted separately — for example, with Python and Matplotlib, as shown in the examples.
+Waveforms are exported as plain text and must be plotted separately, for example, with Python and Matplotlib, as shown in the examples.

 ## Acknowledgements